 Academic members (panel)

-The Committee will have at least four but no more than seven senior academic staff members on the panel for the Student Academic Appeals Committee, of which two members will be selected for each appeal.
+The Committee will have at least four but no more than seven senior academic staff members on the panel for the Committee, from which two members will be selected for each appeal.
 Selection will be by the Chairperson of the Committee and will depend on availability and any conflicts of interest the academic members may have.
-All academic members will be appointed for a term of one year, however, may be renewed for a further term by the Chairperson of Academic Board.
+All senior academic members will be appointed for a term of one year, however, may be renewed for a further term by approval of the Chairperson, Academic Board.

 Reserve student members